-Slendesta is a patented hunger blocker found in a few diet shakes and pills.
+Slendesta is a patented hunger blocker you can only find in a few select meal replacement shakes and supplements.

-Slendesta curbs hunger by signaling the release of CCK.
-CCK is a hormone that communicates to the body you are full and to stop eating.
+There’s a lot of good science that goes into this thing, but basically, it signals the release of CCK, a hormone that communicates to the body that you are full and you need to stop eating.

 The claim that caffeine reduces hunger with its stimulant properties has still yet to be proven with enough scientific evidence.

 Caffeine targets the central nervous system and leaves you with an energized or even buzzed feeling.

 Some studies show some promise that caffeine may actually reduce hunger.
 One study found that decaf coffee may reduce hunger by increasing certain hormones naturally in the body.

 Moderate amounts of caffeine may help with hunger, but I wouldn’t bet on it to keep me full until my next meal.
 If you find a shake that has caffeine, make sure it’s in an amount you can tolerate and has other hunger blockers such as fiber and protein.

 Hoodia is a succulent plant that’s recently been hyped up as a weight loss remedy.